aridjayarecipes/cutesrecipes.web.app/content/post/2395-recipe-of-ultimate-black-bean-and-amp-avocado-burgers.md

 recipeinstructions:
 - "You will need:"
 - "Rinse black beans and split half into a large mixing bowl."
-- "For the second half of black beans- crush using a mortar & pestle or food processor."
+- "For the second half of black beans- crush using a mortar &amp; pestle or food processor."
 - "Add to the mixing bowl."
 - "Crush the garlic cloves and red pepper flakes and add to mixing bowl"
 - "Crush the jalapeño slices and add to mixing bowl."